ShaunHolt/aiml-gtk/README.md

 ### Notes

-* You can import and load into PyAIML kernel one or more .aiml files at once.
+* You can import one or more .aiml files at once.
-* A brain file (.brn) can be saved if one or more .aiml files was loaded into PyAIML kernel, viceversa you will only save an empty file.
+* A brain file (.brn) can be saved if one or more .aiml files are loaded, viceversa you will only save an empty file.

 ### Available Languages